pacu23/adwaita-accent-color-changer/README.md

 Added a --reset function (sh adwaita-accent-color-changer.sh --reset).

-Required: adw-gtk3 theme and User Themes extension for applying the shell theme.
+**Required: glib2-devel (on Arch, for extracting gresource), adw-gtk3 theme and User Themes extension for applying the shell theme.**

 Could be used on other DEs for theming adw-gtk3 and Libadwaita apps.
 Gtk-engine-murrine may be required.
 I haven't tested it but it worked with adw-colors' script.